pyhys/minimalmodbus/docs/develop.rst

 Using the pep8 style checker tool
 ------------------------------------------------------------------------------
+TODO remove?

 This tool checks the coding style.
-See https://pypi.python.org/pypi/pep8/
+See https://pypi.org/project/pep8/

 Install the pep8 checker tool::